jonathanhicks97/MLTSA22_JHicks/HW1_JHicks/README.md

 Jonathan Hicks: Primarily responsible for the coding, since he is already familiar with Python.

-Dan Nguyen: He had worked on the homework independently and pointed out issues and raised questions that were very helpful.
+Dat Nguyen: He had worked on the homework independently and pointed out issues and raised questions that were very helpful.

 Kopo Oromeng: She too had worked on the homework independently and pointed out issues and raised questions that were very helpful.